Republic of Korea Marine Corps: Korean War

-On 18 October the three KMC battalions were embarked on ships for the landing at Wonsan, eventually going ashore there on 25 October.
+On 18 October the ROKMC three battalions were embarked on ships for the landing at Wonsan, eventually going ashore there on 25 October.
 On 2 November the Regiment was given responsibility for the zone south of the 39th Parallel.
 In late November the Regiment was attached to the U.S. 3rd Infantry Division.
 Following the attacks by the Chinese People's Volunteer Army (PVA) in the Battle of Chosin Reservoir the Regiment withdrew to Wonsan to cover the evacuation of United Nations Command (UN) Forces.
-Between 7 and 9 December the 1st and 3rd KMC Battalions were evacuated from Wonsan by ship, while on 15 December the 2nd and 5th KMC Battalions were evacuated by air from Hungnam.
+Between 7 and 9 December the 1st and ROKMC 3rd Battalions were evacuated from Wonsan by ship, while on 15 December the 2nd and ROKMC 5th Battalions were evacuated by air from Hungnam.
 The Regiment reformed at Jinhae in mid-December.

 After a period of rest and refitting, including training by USMC advisers, the Regiment was assigned to the 1st Marine Division in mid-January 1951.
 On 24 January the Regiment joined the 1st Marine Division which was conducting anti-guerilla operations against the KPA 10th Division.
 On 12 February the Regiment, less the 5th Battalion, was attached to the Republic of Korea Army (ROK) Capital Division at Samcheok.
 The 5th Battalion meanwhile was sent to Inchon and then occupied the Kimpo peninsula, it would operate independently from the Regiment until March 1952.

 On 17 March 1951 as they participated in Operation Ripper the Regiment was permanently attached to the 1st Marine Division and the 3rd Battalion, 11th Marines was assigned to provide artillery support to the Regiment.
 Ripper was followed immediately by Operation Rugged and then Operation Dauntless in which the Regiment crossed the Bukhan River and captured the Hwacheon Dam.
-The Chinese Spring Offensive which started on 22 April was met with a strong defence by the 1st and 2nd KMC Battalions and the 5th Marines and by 23 April they had successfully repelled the PVA attacks.
+The Chinese Spring Offensive which started on 22 April was met with a strong defence by the 1st and ROKMC 2nd Battalions and the 5th Marines and by 23 April they had successfully repelled the PVA attacks.
 However, with neighbouring units withdrawing the Marines were ordered back to the high ground between the Soyang and Hongcheon Rivers.
 With the PVA offensive blunted by 20 May the UN launched its May–June 1951 counteroffensive and on 22 May the Regiment made its initial advance to take objectives 3 mi north of the front.
 The advance made rapid progress and by the end of May the Regiment was on the south bank of the Hwacheon Reservoir where it was relieved on 2 June by the ROK 3rd Regiment.